 EXPLAINING THE WAVE-FORM

 In This Article the Relationship between the Component Parts of the Television Waveform is explained.

 GOOD deal has been written on the question of time bases, and how they are controlled by the synchronising signal.
-Readers will be aware of the method in which the transmitted picture intelligence controls the light and shade of the picture reproduced by the cathode-ray Very little, however, has been said tube.

-tion constitutes the full 17 kW. output, and that the whole wave-form is divided by a line placed 30 per cent above zero, i.e., 5.1 kW.
-It is important to under-stand that this line represents black, that the top line represents pure white, and there-fore the bottom line must represent "blacker than black."
-This last statement is, of course, strictly speak-
+Readers will be aware of the method in which the transmitted picture intelligence controls the light and shade of the picture reproduced by the cathode-ray Very little, however, has been said tion constitutes the full 17 kW. output, and that the whole wave-form is divided by a line placed 30 per cent above zero, i.e., 5.1 kW.
+It is important to under-stand that this line represents black, that the top line represents pure white, and therefore the bottom line must represent "blacker than black."
+This last statement is, of course, strictly speaking, absurd, but it is by far the easiest way to look at it.

-The

-made

-ponent

-nal.